ishaandey/LinearAlgebra-StudyGuide/StudyGuide.md

 <u>Thm 6.10:</u> If $\{ \lambda_1,...,\lambda_k \} $ are distinct eigenvalues of $A$,
 				 then any set of associated eigenvectors $\{ \vec{u_1},...,\vec{u}_k \}$ are *linearly independent*
-		\> Means that vectors from *distinct* eigenspaces are linearly independent

-​		\> This also means that $A$ can be not invertible and yet diagonalizable
+		\> Means that vectors from *distinct* eigenspaces are linearly independent ​		\> This also means that $A$ can be not invertible and yet diagonalizable

 <u>Thm 6.11:</u> If $A$ has only real eigenvalues, then:
 			$A$ is diagonalizable $\iff$ $\text{dim}$ of each eigenspace *equals* the multiplicity of corresponding eigenvalue
-		\> Means that you'll know that a matrix isn't diagonalizable (for example) when you see that there's one basis vector of an eigenspace when the root had a higher power
+		\> Means that you'll know that a matrix isn't diagonalizable (for example) when you see that there's one basis vector of an eigenspace when the root had a power of 2

 <u>Thm 6.12:</u> If $A$ is a $n$ x $n$ matrix with $n$ *distinct* real eigenvalues, then $A$ is diagonalizable